-Applications for Grace School of Theology may be obtained on the Grace School of Theology website (www.gsot.edu).
-Once the admissions office has received the application and all necessary information, the Admissions Committee will review the application promptly and notify the applicant in writing regarding admission status.
+Applications for Grace School of Theology may be obtained on its website (www.gsot.edu).
+Once the admissions office has received the application and all necessary information, the Admissions Committee will review the application and notify the applicant in writing regarding admission status.
 Application fees are listed in the financial information.